17 positive discipline parenting tools that can help make your parenting journey a little easier.

 Sometimes when a situation is out of control, remember the things you can control, and that is YOUR actions and reactions.

 Children copy your behavior, so if you can regulate your reaction in a positive and calm way, your children will be able to see that this is the right way to handle situations.

 If you are constantly flying off the handle and yelling, your kids will yell back at you, especially if you have a strong-willed child.
-I know how difficult it is to not get angry sometimes when your children continue the behaviour that is defiant.
+I know how difficult it is to not get angry sometimes when your children continue the behavior that is defiant.

 My trick is to turn away from my child and take a deep breath.
 Remind me that this child is just a child and he does not know much better, I need to teach him how to handle his emotions.